gainvel/linux-tings/README.md

 # linux-tings

+*Warning, some projects, pretty much all the larger ones are built with Claude*

 Personal public backup of my custom projects, configs, wallpapers, and anything else worth keeping.
 Partly a safety net in case my things go bye bye, partly to share.